sachin19183/path-of-the-silent-warrior/about.md

 even when motivation faded,
 even when I doubted myself…

-The silent warrior within me remains.
+The silent warrior within me motivated me to get back one more time.

 This space is my personal dojo —
 a place to document my thoughts, struggles, and growth